 Clarence Community & Schools Federal Credit Union services are offered at the Clarence Middle School every Tuesday morning from 8am - 9am.
 We can do most transactions and can open new accounts for both students and staff.

-All four Clarence Elementary Schools are currently participate in our Youth $avings Program which allows students to bring money to school each $uper $aver Wednesday and have it deposited in their account at the Credit Union.
+All four Clarence Elementary Schools participate in our Youth $avings Program which allows students to bring money to school each $uper $aver Wednesday and have it deposited in their account at the Credit Union.
 A sticker is returned each week in their pouch and an activity page is mailed with their receipt.

 Clarence Community & Schools Federal Credit Union is committed to building financial literacy within our community.
 We have created a series of financial literacy programs titled: Creating a Path to Financial Success.